FedeCarollo/CI2025_lab2/README.md

 Parallelization is not the scope of this course so just believe it speeds up computations if you don't understand.

 ### Parameter combinations

 Two preset options are available:

 - `easy_combinations()`: 32 configurations (2 mutations × 2 populations × 2 offsprings × 2 greedy options)
 - `default_combinations()`: 108 configurations (3 mutations × 3 populations × 3 offsprings × 2 greedy options)

-I already provide the solution results in `test_problems/results/` so it isn't necessary to run again the benchmark problems.
+I already provide the solution results for `default_combinations` in `test_problems/results/` so it isn't necessary to run again the benchmark problems.

 ### Results storage and format

 Results are saved in `test_problems/results/` with naming pattern: `problem_{name}_{solver}_results.npy`

 Each result is a `SolutionResults` object class containing:

 - `best_solution`: Solution object with optimal sequence and fitness
 - `best_history` & `history`: Fitness evolution (compressed using Run-Length Encoding)
 - `best_fitness`: Final best fitness value